nguyenvukhang/kitty2/docs/kittens/choose-fonts.rst

 font metrics <modify_font>` and even :opt:`adjust the gamma curves
 <text_composition_strategy>` used for rendering text onto the background color.

-The first step is to select the font faces kitty will use for rendering regular, bold and italic text. kitty comes with a convenient UI for choosing fonts, in the form of the *choose-fonts* kitten.
+The first step is to select the font faces alatty will use for rendering regular, bold and italic text. alatty comes with a convenient UI for choosing fonts, in the form of the *choose-fonts* kitten.
 Simply run::

     kitten choose-fonts